This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 - Place the pastry rounds onto a clean surface.

-- Spoon the meat filling into a pastry round.
-Top it with a sprinkling of Monterey Jack cheese.
+- Spoon meat filling into each pastry round.
+Top with a sprinkling of Monterey Jack cheese.

-- Rub the edges of the pastry round with a little bit of water.
+- Rub the edges of each pastry round with a little bit of water.

-- Pull one side of the pastry over the other and press the edges together with your fingers.
+- Pull one side of the pastry over to the opposite side.
+Press the edges together using your fingers.

-- Seal the edges tightly and crimp them together with your fingers or a fork.
-Try not to over-stuff the pastry rounds or they will break as they cook.
+- Seal the edges tightly, and crimp them together using your fingers or a fork.
+Try not to over-stuff the pastry rounds, or they’ll break open as they bake.

 - Repeat with the remaining pastry rounds.

-- Place half of the empanadas on each baking sheet.
+- Place half of the empanadas on each prepared baking sheet.

-- Place the pan(s) in the oven and bake for 25-30 minutes or until the dough is golden brown.
-You can use two separate pans or bake them in two separate batches.
+- Place the pans in the oven and bake for 25-30 minutes, or until the dough is golden brown.

-- Remove the pan(s) from the oven when the empanadas are finished baking and serve immediately.
+- Remove the baking sheets from the oven when the empanadas are finished baking.
+Serve, and enjoy!

 - Goya Sofrito and Sazón con Azafran can be found in the international aisle of most grocery stores.
 Sofrito is a Puerto Rican cooking base consisting of tomatoes, onions, garlic, peppers, and spices, while Sazón con Azafran means “seasoning with saffron”, and it’s a seasoning packet using salt, pepper, garlic or garlic powder, coriander, cumin, and other seasonings.